Can I run Adobe on a Chromebook? Can I run CAD on my laptop? Can I run SPSS on my home computer?

 Although there are light versions of Adobe apps that are optimized for Chromebooks, students relying on them can’t access the full suite of tools.
 Adobe Creative Cloud requires much more power than a Chromebook or base level laptop can provide.

-Some schools are pivoting to remote learning models and virtualizing software to provide remote access to students.
+Some colleges and universities have transitioned to remote learning models and virtualizing software to provide remote access to students.
 A lot of software packages can be virtualized, but it’s expensive.

 Instead of investing in more powerful loaner laptops or relying on virtualization, you can provide access to the campus hardware that your school has already purchased.